Dog Nutrition

 • Reward barking and staying at the tree

-• Practice in various environments to build confidence
+• Practice in different environments to help build confidence

-• Expose to different people, animals, and environments
+• Expose your dog to different people, animals, and environments from its puppyhood

 The Treeing Walker as a Family Companion